 The Chicago Loop Synagogue has been fortunate to have Stanley E. Kroll as its Rabbi since 1977.
 Rabbi Kroll's Devrai Torah and sermons are meaningful, educational, enlightening, relevant and thought provoking, with a large helping of humor mixed in.
 They are often the subject of informal discussion at the Shabbat Kiddush, where the attendees enjoy the camaraderie of the Chicago Loop Synagogue.
 When the occasion presents itself, Rabbi Kroll prepares a delightful Shabbat Cholent Kiddush luncheon eagerly anticipated and enjoyed by all.

-Read the Hanukah issue of The Bulletin of the Chicago Loop Synagogue online!
+Read the Purim issue of The Bulletin of the Chicago Loop Synagogue online!